charlierdm/CV/README.md

 * Administration and CRM system management.
 * Team manager to a team of 7.
 Training individuals and delagating tasks to make sure daily targets were met.
-* Arranging meetings with I.T proffesionals.
+* Arranging meetings with I.T proffesionals and building relationships.

 # Education